huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/lib/template/prj/README.md

 status: saving
 ```

--`Success: 200 OK`indicates that the AEI_Register.sh script is executed successfully and the bit file is uploaded to the OBS bucket.
+-`Success: 200 OK` indicates that the **AEI_Register.sh** script is executed successfully and the .bit file is uploaded to the OBS bucket.

 <a id="sec-4" name="sec-4"></a>

 ## Others

-After the building is complete, files such as `vivado.log`、`"$USR_TOP"_terminal_run.log`re generated.
+After the building is complete, files such as `vivado.log` and `"$USR_TOP"_terminal_run.log` are generated.
 If the building fails, users can locate the cause of the failure based on the logs.